CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 - *This needs to be empty by the end of each day*
 - ---
--
-- Fix script (times) and transfer person
+- Add script to-dos
-- UES - test
+- UES
-  collapsed:: true
 	- Answer all (Clarrie, GC, international)
 	- plan for The Doc
 		- Clubs rehaul --> prioritize discussion for wednesday